-THE STAKES: The Tailpipe and Timing Rules represent the first of what would eventually be numerous EPA regulation of American economic life based on the threat of greenhouse gases.
-EPA's entire greenhouse gas regulatory plan hinges on the Tailpipe and Timing Rule.
+The Stakes: The Tailpipe and Timing Rules represent the first of what would eventually be numerous EPA regulation of American economic life based on the threat of greenhouse gases.
+EPA's entire greenhouse gas regulatory plan hinges on the tailpipe and timing rule.

-Greenhouse Gas Regulation: Tailoring Rule
+Tailoring Rule